 Having grown up in a household where the LPs and cassettes (remember those?) generally swung between 50s and 60s rock 'n' roll or country music, pretty much everything from Australia's own Slim Dusty to legendary American singer-songwriter Johnny Cash (my Dad's favourite), the opportunity to travel to Nashville is pretty special.

 Whether you call it Music City or the Country Music Capital of the World, there's no denying that Nashville's live music scene is immense.
-Almost every bar you walk into Downtown has a live singer or band - and the atmosphere is unbeatable.
+Almost every bar you enter Downtown has a live singer or band - and the atmosphere is unbeatable.

 For this reason, Downtown Nashville is definitely a fun place to visit; albeit quite filthy and generally a little on the nose.